richie48/Mt5-pi-setup/README.md

     export DISPLAY=:1
     xhost +local:
     ```
     Now, from within our chroot jail we `export DISPLAY=:1` to connect to our X server.
 We should also install x11-apps and test our GUI shows up in vnc viewer.
-For this, we would be running xclock, which should render a GUI in our vnc viewer if the setup is correct
+For this, we would be running xclock, which should render a GUI in our VNC viewer if the setup is correct
     ```
     # Sometimes wine apps need access to /tmp/.X11-unix and .Xauthority.
     sudo mount --bind /tmp/.X11-unix /opt/amd64-bookworm/tmp/.X11-unix